HtmlUnit Development

 The file could contain some properties

-- browsers: is a comma separated list contains any combination of
+a comma separated list contains any combination of:

 - hu (for HtmlUnit with all browser versions),